All news, articles & events

 When pain feels unpredictable, having a way to think about your next small step can make all the difference.

-While attending the NZ Pain Society conference, I had the opportunity to speak with someone living with fibromyalgia and Functional Neurological Disorder (FND).
+While attending the NZ Pain Society conference, I had the opportunity to speak with Nick Allan from Mastering Mountains Charitable Trust, Nick is someone who lives with fibromyalgia and Functional Neurological Disorder (FND).

 What is hope?